Weaverland Conference Electronic Technology Guidelines

 Unacceptable online music, including TV and Radio sites.

 Browsing or shopping on phones.
+See section on Phones.

 This is only a limited summary.
 Please read the complete Weatec Guidelines for a better understanding of what is acceptable and unacceptable.